Silicosis Toolbox Talk

 If you suspect you have silicosis, it is important to see a healthcare provider to get a proper diagnosis and to come up with a treatment plan.

-How to Prevent Silicosis
+How to prevent silicosis

 The only way to prevent silicosis is to reduce exposure to silica dust.
 On the jobsite, you can prevent silicosis by doing the following: